Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

-The project salary model is a generalization of the problem of minimizing makespan on unrelated processors~\cite{Vazirani:2001:AA:500776}.
-To the best of our knowledge this problem has not been stated before; thus we formally define it below.
+The project salary model is a generalization of the problem of minimizing makespan on unrelated processors.
+To the best of our knowledge, this problem has not been stated before; thus we formally define it below.

-\begin{problem}[\textsc{FFCPS}: Find Feasible Coalitions, Project Salary] The instance of the problem is the same as in the \textsc{FFCSM} problem.
-In the \textsc{FFCPS} problem we additionally specify that the cost of the coalition $\cost_{N', \Phi}$ is defined as $\cost_{N', \Phi} = \sum_{i \in N'}\iminsalary{i}$. \end{problem}
+\begin{problem}[\textsc{FFTPS}: Find Feasible Teams, Project Salary] The instances of the problem are the same as in the \textsc{FFTSM} problem, except that in the \textsc{FFTPS} problem we additionally specify that the cost of the team $\cost_{N', \Phi}$ is defined as $\cost_{N', \Phi} = \sum_{i \in N'}\iminsalary{i}$. \end{problem}

-An easier problem to \textsc{FFCPS}, in which the goal is to optimize the assignment only (assuming that the processors are already selected) has a 2-approximation algorithm~\cite{Vazirani:2001:AA:500776}.
+An easier variant of the problem, in which the goal is to optimize the assignment only (assuming that the processors are already selected) has a 2-approximation algorithm.
 However, adding the notion of the budget usually significantly increases the complexity.
-We believe that the approximability of \textsc{FFCPS} is a very appealing problem.
+We believe that the approximability of \textsc{FFTPS} is a very appealing problem.